Madhav Prasad Tripathi Medical College, Siddharthnagar: Courses

 This medical college undertakes the education and training of 100 students in MBBS courses.

 Affiliated

 The college is affiliated with Atal Bihari Vajpayee Medical University and is recognized by the National Medical Commission.

+Courses

+The institution offers a comprehensive professional program leading to the degree of Bachelor of Medicine, Bachelor of Surgery (MBBS).
+The annual student intake is capped at 100 candidates per batch.
+The total course timeline spans 5.5 years, which includes 4.5 years of intensive theoretical and clinical studies plus a 1-year compulsory rotating medical internship.